AUDIO DESCRIBED PERFORMANCES

-We offer audio description and touch tours for a variety of shows throughout the year and try our best to schedule something for everyone.
+We offer audio description and touch tours for a variety of shows throughout the year.

 We have a range of headsets available for audio description so you can find one that is comfortable for you.
 The audio headsets work wherever you choose to sit in our auditorium, however please be aware that we hold ‘Best Available’ seats for those customers on our Access Register who require Audio Description or wish to use this service.
 These seats are nearer to the stage and are available in order to give our visually impaired customers the best possible experience.